pmyla1/Project3_Group6/README.md

 Next, the allele frequency differences between *A. arenosa* and *A. lyrata* are calculated, and then plotted per scaffold (**CHROM**) as a Manhattan plot using ggplot2.

+Subsequently, the top 1% outlier allele frequency differences are calculated by using `dplyr::arrange(desc(AF_difference))` and then taking the top 1% rows.

 # Methodology and Results